 The formula bar is a useful tool for editing the contents of cells, particularly for creating and editing formulas.
-At the top of the page when you are working on a Sheet view, the formula bar makes it easy to view and edit long formulas in cells.

 What is the Formula Bar?

 The formula bar allows you to easily add and edit existing formulas.
 It is especially useful for seeing and editing complex formulas like this:

 From the formula bar, you can click on any part of the formula to make changes.
 You can even edit cell entries that are not formulas like long text passages, dates, names, and more.